 Remote Speakers Output Plug-In

-Stream audio from Nullsoft Winamp or Ventis Media MediaMonkey to the Apple AirPort Express (aka AirTunes)
+Stream audio from compatible media players to the Apple TV, AirPort Express and/or any AirPlay-compatible device

 Frequently Asked Questions

-1. I have been using the plug-in in demonstration mode and like what I see and hear; how do I activate it?
+2. I have evaluated the plug-in and like what I see (and hear); how do I activate it?

 To activate the Remote Speakers Output Plug-In, you will first need to purchase a license.
 This can be done here.
 You will need a PayPal account to complete the transaction.
-There are currently two license choices available:
+And there are two license options available:

 • Activation plus unlimited minor version upgrades – this license will allow you to activate the plug-in and install minor-version upgrades (i.e. from 2.0 to 2.1 and so on) without requiring you to reenter an activation code.
 However, if you wish to upgrade to the next major version (i.e. from 2.x to 3.x and so on), you will need to purchase a new license.